GabeScott/standard-works-vault/General Conference/1989 October - The Service That Counts.md

 “President Monson, when you see young people treat others like these young people did, I feel the Church is in good hands.”

 I reflected on my association with this lovely widow, now grown old but ever serving the Lord.
-There came to mind the words from the Epistle of James: “Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.”
-(James 1:27.)
+There came to mind the words from the Epistle of James: “Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.” ([[James 1.27|James 1:27]].)

 I add my own commendation: God bless the leaders, the young men, and the young women who so unselfishly brought such joy to the lonely and such peace to their souls.
 Through their experience they learned the meaning of service and felt the nearness of the Lord.

 One of the great missionaries of pioneer times was Joseph Millett, who served a mission to the Maritime Provinces of Canada when but eighteen years of age.
 His mission was marked by discouragement, yet punctuated by faith-promoting experiences—even miraculous intervention by the Lord.
 This lifelong servant of the Lord, who learned on his mission, and never forgot, what it is like to be in need and how to give, leaves us with this final picture of himself, taken from his personal journal and using his own words:

 “One of my children came in, said that Brother Newton Hall’s folks were out of bread.
 Had none that day.
-I put ... our flour in sack to send up to Brother Hall’s.
+I put … our flour in sack to send up to Brother Hall’s.
 Just then Brother Hall came in.
 Says I, ‘Brother Hall, how are you out for flour.’

 “‘Brother Millett, we have none.’